 Other related parties include close family members of key management personnel and entities that are controlled or jointly controlled by those key management personnel, individually or collectively with their close family members.

 (c) Transactions with key management personnel and related parties

-No key management personnel or related party has entered into any contracts with the company.
-No Director fees have been paid as the positions are held on a voluntary basis.
+Other than detailed below, no key management personnel or related party has entered into any contracts with the company.